Rediscovering a love of board games

 Turns out there are two main avenues one can take:

-Tabletop Simulator - more setup required - a program simulating sitting around a table.
-Many people and games publishers have made electronic versions of their games, which are playable through this, installed via Steam.
+- Tabletop Simulator - more setup required - a program simulating sitting around a table.
+Many people and games publishers have made electronic versions of their games, which are playable through Steam.

 While it will never replace the experience of sitting around a table face-to-face. the benefits of this are obvious - easier to get disparate people together.
 We regularly play with people spread across the USA, the Netherlands, and various parts of the UK.